Non-surgical Treatments for Rheumatoid Arthritis

 There is no cure for rheumatoid arthritis, although there are medications that can relieve symptoms and slow disease progression.
 The medication recommended by the doctor is based on your medical condition, age, other drugs you currently take, safety, cost, and your preference.
 In other words, not everyone with RA will be on the same medications and doses.

-- Non-steroidal anti-inflammatory drugs (NSAIDs) can relieve pain and inflammation.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can relieve inflammation and pain.
 NSAIDs should be taken with food to prevent stomach upset and stomach bleeding.

-- Corticosteroid drugs reduce inflammation and can slow joint damage.
-Initially, you'll feel much better as the drug combats inflammation.
+Corticosteroid drugs reduce inflammation and can slow joint damage.
+Initially, you'll feel much better as the drug helps to reduce inflammation.
 However, over time the drug becomes less effective because your body adjusts to the anti-inflammatory effect.
 Side effects can include bone thinning, bruising, weight gain, and high blood pressure.

-- Disease-modifying anti-rheumatic drugs (DMARDs) act slowly to "modify" the disease.
+Disease-modifying anti-rheumatic drugs (DMARDs) act slowly to "modify" the disease.
 It can take several months before any benefit is noticed.
 These drugs may slow disease progression and save joint tissue from damage.
-DMARDs are usually combined with an NSAID.
+A DMARD may be combined with an NSAID.
 The NSAID treats the symptoms while the DMARD works on modifying the disease.

-Physical therapy (PT) for rheumatoid arthritis can help restore muscle strength, flexibility, improve mobility, coordination, and maintain body functions through exercise.
-Massage, hydrotherapy, and other modalities can help relieve pain.
+Different types of physical therapy may be recommended for people with rheumatoid arthritis to help restore strength, flexibility, improve mobility, coordination, and maintain function.
+Massage, hydrotherapy, and other modalities (passive therapies administered to the patient) may help reduce pain.

 It's very important to maintain a healthy lifestyle.
-This includes eating a good diet, exercising to help relieve your rheumatoid arthritis symptoms (when your body allows it), and resting.
-You may also want to consider alternative treatments for rheumatoid arthritis, such as acupuncture or relaxation therapy.
+Eat a good diet, consider anti-inflammatory foods, and exercise regularly (as your body allows).
+Talk with your primary doctor and/or rheumatologist about alternative treatments for rheumatoid arthritis, such as acupuncture or relaxation therapy.
 Reducing your stress to reduce your rheumatoid arthritis pain is also an important, and many times undervalued, treatment option.

 It is helpful to keep a medical diary noting medications that work, drug side effects, severity of symptoms, flare-ups, and remissions.